Alexey Kim Portfolio

 New York, NY 2023

-On June 1, 2023, Fotografiska launched an exhibit of Terry O’Neill’s 50 year photographic career titled “Stars.“ His ex-wife Faye Dunaway was in attendance and posed in front of the iconic portrait of a morning after winning her Oscar for her role in a 1976 film “Network.“
+On June 1, 2023, Fotografiska opened an exhibition celebrating Terry O’Neill’s 50-year photographic career, titled Stars.
+His ex-wife, Faye Dunaway, attended the event and posed in front of O’Neill’s iconic portrait of her taken the morning after she won the Oscar for her role in the 1976 film Network.

 O’Shae Sibley Vigil